UttaranB127/Text2Gestures/README.md

 # Text2Gestures: A Transformer-Based Network for Generating Emotive Body Gestures for Virtual Agents

+---
+**Deprecation Warning**

+This network has known issues on stability during convergence while training.
+A newer and stabler implementation is available at [UttaranB127/speech2affective_gestures](https://github.com/UttaranB127/speech2affective_gestures).

+---

 This is the readme to use the official code for the paper [Text2Gestures: A Transformer Network for Generating Emotive Body Gestures for Virtual Agents](http://arxiv.org/abs/2101.11101).
 Please use the following citation if you find our work useful:

 ```